telecom-research/CRTC-Scraper/_posts/2017-05-05-hearing-analysis-continued.md

 #### BROADBAND

-The word `broadband` and it’s variations appear with the greatest frequency in the transcript dated April 11, 2015.
+The word `broadband` and its variations appear with the greatest frequency in the transcript dated April 11, 2015.

 ![Frequency of the word ‘broadband’](./assets/images/broadbandFrequency.png){:class="img-responsive"}